Santa Monica Pier restaurants have a distinct advantage over their land-based counterparts: Location.

 If savoring mega grande margaritas and stellar Pacific Ocean views are your thing, this Baja Cantina is for you.

 Mariasol's use of distinctive sauces, flavorful peppers, and fresh fish makes it a favorite of locals and visitors alike.

 This old-school fish house serves up an excellent selection of oysters, fish tacos (Taco Tuesday anyone?), and a long list of artisan beers in a cozy, woodsy environment.

-Lots of long tables and a view of the coast and its beach people below combine to create a deliciously memorable meal.
+Lots of long tables and a view of the coast and the beach below combine to create a deliciously memorable meal.

 Putting the "South" in Southern California, Bubba's is a lively spot to get your shrimp fix or even some Dixie-style baby back ribs.
 Come hungry.

 If you're driving to the Pier, you can plan your parking as well.
 Get details about Santa Monica Parking here.